Complaints and Conflict Resolution

 - Learning from complaints to reduce repeat issues

-- Regulatory expectations for complaint handling across different sectors
+- Regulatory expectations for complaints handling across different sectors

 How the Course Is Delivered